Estimating the size and distribution of networked populations with snowball sampling: The Likelihoods

-where for convenience we make use of the labels $1,2,...,n$, $n=n_0+n_1$, for presentation purposes (that is, only the structure of the observed subset of the graph is retained in this observed likelihood).
+where we make use of the labels $1,2,...,n$, solely for presentation purposes (that is, only the structure of the observed subset of the graph is retained in this likelihood).

-In contrast to the observed likelihood which depends on unit labels, the ignored likelihood is now one that is more suitable for estimating $N$.
-By definition of the stochastic block model, links between $S_0$ and $\bar{S}_0$ occur independently between all pairs of units, given the corresponding stratum memberships.
+In contrast to the observed likelihood, which depends on unit labels, the labels-ignored likelihood is now one that is more suitable for estimating $N$.
+By definition of the stochastic block model, links between $S\setminus S_W$ and $U\setminus(S\setminus S_W)$ occur independently given the corresponding stratum memberships of those in $S\setminus S_W$ and $U\setminus(S\setminus S_W)$.
 These Bernoulli-type outcomes can be regarded as independent and, by symmetry, identically distributed.
-Hence, embedded within the ignored likelihood is a Binomial type of experiment where a ``success" occurs if a unit outside of $S_0$ is linked to at least one unit in $S_0$ and a ``failure" occurs otherwise (considering the initial and final terms in the likelihood).
+Hence, embedded within the labels-ignored likelihood is a binomial type of experiment where a ``success" occurs if a unit outside $S\setminus S_W$ is linked to at least one unit in $S_{W-1}$ and a ``failure" occurs otherwise; consider the initial and final terms in the likelihood.

-Maximum likelihood-based estimation of the population size and model parameters can be theoretically and/or computationally cumbersome.
-However, the features of the stochastic block mode can be exploited, namely those related to (conditional) independence between sets of model parameters as well as assignments of attributes to nodes; it is straightforward to work out the theoretical distributions of the model parameters and missing data, given the observed data.
-Hence, a more feasible and appealing approach exists in Bayesian data augmentation.